 Penalties for Driving Without Insurance in Maine

-In Maine, driving without proof of financial responsibility is a traffic infraction that can cost a registered motorist $500 in fines and the indefinite suspension of driving privileges.
+In Maine, driving without proof of financial responsibility is a traffic infraction that can cost you up to $500 in fines and an indefinite suspension of your driving privileges.
 Reinstating these privileges will cost you even more, especially if you're caught driving uninsured after an accident.

 Penalties for driving uninsured in Maine

-As a registered motorist in the state of Maine, you are required to maintain evidence of liability coverage at the minimum 50/100/25 limits as stated by law.
+If you are a registered motorist in the state of Maine, the law requires you to maintain evidence of a minimum of 50/100/25 in liability coverage.

 Type of penalty